The Bridge Equation

 \xi_\text{SC2}^3 = \frac{\hbar\,K\,\alpha_{mf}}{2\,m_e\,c}

 The LHS has dimensions [m³] but the RHS has dimensions [m].
 This formula gives the correct numerical value in SI (both sides evaluate to 9.107 \times 10^{-13}) but fails in CGS — confirmed by cross-check (factor of 10^4 discrepancy).
-The root cause is that both the SC2 vortex density and the modon matching condition use 3D quantities (n_1, \Omega_v = n_1\omega_0) where the underlying physics operates on 2D chirality-coherent lattice layers.
+The root cause is that both SC2 and the modon matching condition use 3D quantities (n_1, \Omega_v = n_1\omega_0) where the underlying physics operates on 2D chirality-coherent lattice layers.
 The missing [m²] reflects the inter-sheet spacing, which is not yet derived from first principles.
 The packing fraction form of the bridge equation (f = \rho_\text{DM}c\xi^4/\hbar) is dimensionless and unaffected.
-See WIP-15 for the dimensional repair program.
+See WIP-15.

 \xi_\text{CP} = \left(\frac{\hbar}{\rho_\text{DM}\,c}\right)^{1/4} \approx 111.8\;\mu\text{m}

-The inputs are \hbar, c, and the measured dark matter density \rho_\text{DM} = 2.25 \times 10^{-27} kg/m³ (Planck 2018 central, from \Omega_c h^2 = 0.120).
+The inputs are \hbar, c, and \rho_\text{DM} = 2.25 \times 10^{-27} kg/m³ (Planck 2018 central, from \Omega_c h^2 = 0.120).

-These two routes share no parameters beyond the fundamental constants \hbar and c.
+The two routes share no parameters beyond \hbar and c.
 One uses electroweak physics (\sin^2\theta_W, m_e); the other uses cosmological data (\rho_\text{DM}).
-Yet they agree to within 13% — and the ratio is not random.
+They agree on \xi to within 13%.

 The Packing Fraction

-f = n_1\,\xi_\text{SC2}^3 = \left(\frac{\xi_\text{SC2}}{\xi_\text{CP}}\right)^4 = 0.5657
+f = \left(\frac{\xi_\text{SC2}}{\xi_\text{CP}}\right)^4 = 0.5657

-This number matches the algebraic expression
+And this number matches the algebraic expression

 \boxed{f = \frac{4\pi}{K\sqrt{2}} = 0.5666}